Frequently Asked Questions

 I am looking for experience in the sector.
 Is it okay for me to apply for a volunteer role with CVS on this basis?

-Please remember that the appointment period is three-years.
+No. The appointment period is 3 years.
 If you are considering full-time employment or study soon, this role is not suitable.

 I am required to organise a placement for a course that I am studying.
 Can I apply with the CVS?